GrzegorzKozub/arch/README.md

   - Select the sound device and set volume to 50%
 3. KeePassXC
   - Open your databases
+  - Hide folders panel
-  - Only show attachment, title and username columns
+  - Only show title and username columns, also in search
-  - Hide folders panel & fit columns to window
+  - Fit to window, also in search
   - Configure Brave extension
 4. Postman
   - Change font to `Cascadia Code`